 What causes diarrhea?
 87 possible conditions

-Diarrhea is a condition that is classified as the appearance of loose, watery stools and/or a frequent need to go to the bathroom.
-It generally lasts a few days and often disappears without any treatment.
+Diarrhea is characterized by loose, watery stools or a frequent need to have a bowel movement.
+It usually lasts a few days and often disappears without any treatment.
 Read more

 - gallbladder or stomach surgery